wadoon/key-citool/citool/README.md

   - [Minimized Version for the use with different KeY version](https://formal.iti.kit.edu/ci-tool/ci-tool-XXX-mini.jar)
   - [ADD] If you store your proof files under the non-default filename, you can enable `--read-contract-names-from-file` in ci-tool, for detection based on content.
+  - [ADD] `--append-statistics` gives you the opportunity to accumulate the statistics of different runs into one file.
+  - [ADD] `--color={auto,yes,no}` allows you to configure the use of colors
+  - [ENH] more robustness on loading KeY proofs

 * [1.4.0 (2022-03-23)](https://formal.iti.kit.edu/ci-tool/ci-tool-1.4.0-all.jar):